ElegantGracie/technical-documentation/README.md

 # Technical Documentation Page
-This is a requirement for the Free Code Camp's Responsive Web Design curriculum.
+This is a requirement for the certification of Free Code Camp's Responsive Web Design curriculum.

 ## Contents
 - [Overview](#overview)